jarrellimdata/hospital-emd-etl/README.md

 ---

 ## 📌 Project Overview
 This project simulates a real-world data engineering pipeline using open hospital data from Singapore.
-Using Python scripts, the workflow automates the ingestion, cleaning, transformation, and loading of healthcare data into a PostgreSQL database.
-The data is then explored in pgAdmin4 and prepared for downstream analytics, including dashboarding in Power BI.
+It uses Python scripts to automate the ingestion, cleaning, transformation, and loading of healthcare data into a PostgreSQL database.
+The cleaned data is then explored in pgAdmin4 and visualized using Power BI.

 ---

 ## 🎯 Objective

-To build a modular and reproducible data engineering workflow that prepares real-world hospital operations data for analysis, using industry-relevant tools such as Python, SQL, and Power BI.
+To build a modular and reproducible data engineering workflow that prepares real-world hospital operations data for analysis, using tools such as Python, SQL, and Power BI.

 ---

 ## 🏥 Business Use Case

-The goal is to support data-driven hospital operations by enabling consistent reporting on emergency department (ED) performance, capacity constraints, and service efficiency.
-This helps surface anomalies, bottlenecks, and system-wide pressure points over time, which are critical for healthcare planning, resource allocation, and policy-making.
+Support data-driven hospital operations by enabling consistent reporting on emergency department (ED) performance, capacity constraints, and service efficiency.
+The final dataset helps identify anomalies, bottlenecks, and system-wide pressure points for better healthcare planning and policy-making.

 ---